It wasn't working.

 |“Outlet of a Natural Gas Well, Near Pittsburgh” Harper’s Weekly November 7, 1885.|

-A waymarker and pennants bearing the outline of a derrick in the village of Murrysville also commemorate the area's past.
+Pennants bearing the outline of a derrick in the village of Murrysville and an official Pennsylvania state waymarker also commemorate the area's past.

 |Me and Smokey Bear, circa 1969|

 Natural gas has become a significant energy source for this country, but nothing is perfectly safe.
 Neither perpetual flames nor natural resources last forever.
 The fire that started in Murrysville more than 130 years ago and George Westinghouse's efforts to harness natural resources on his property are directly correlated to today's debates about the merits and disadvantages of hydraulic fracturing, aka fracking.